infor-design/enterprise-wc/src/mixins/ids-selection-mixin/README.md

 When using it...

-1. Test it by adding for example `card-selection="single"` or `card-selection="multiple"` on the component.
+1. Test it by adding for example `selection="single"` or `selection="multiple"` on the component.

-See `ids-card/selection.html` for a good example.
+See `ids-card/single-selection.html` and `ids-card/multiple-selection.html` for a good example.